 TWMFR is offered virtually over two days, for a total of 7 hours of instructional training.
-Please select from one of the available dates or ask to be notified when we open up additional dates in the fall of 2022 and early 2023.
+Please select from one of the available dates or ask to be notified when we open up additional dates in early 2023.

 Every effort is made to keep our training calendar up to date and accurate, however it is subject to change without notice.
 If we need to cancel a course, participants will be notified and offered alternative dates and times.

 Participant contact information will be shared with the project partners – AMHSA, Mental Health Commission of Canada, TELUS Health, and the University of Calgary – for surveys, provision of certificates and training materials, and access to additional resources.

 Please note that each participant must log in individually to the virtual classroom and engage through the platform with the facilitator (no classroom or group log-ins).

 Supported by funding from the Government of Alberta